HBS-Urosystem/urosystem.kit2/cms/pages/shop.en.md

 title: UroDapter® new to you?
 Order a sample package today!
 keywords: Urosystem, UroDapter, UroStill, sample package, urological adapter, Urosystem shop, webshop, Amazon
-description: Sample packages of 5 pcs/10 pcs of UroDapter® can be purchased here.
-For larger quantities visit our Amazon page.
+description: Packages of 5 pcs/10 pcs of UroDapter® can be purchased in our webshop or visiting our Amazon page.
 menutitle: Shop
 hero: shop/hero
 blocks: